Help with energy bills

 Use the Energy Monitor tool for an easy way to stay on top of your bills.
 Consider switching providers to obtain a better tariff.

-If you’re worried about not being able to keep up to date with payments or you already have arrears on your energy bills, visit StepChange's webiste for support.
+If you’re worried about not being able to keep up to date with payments or you already have arrears on your energy bills, visit StepChange's website for support.

 Smart meters measure how much gas and electricity you’re using via a remote connection to your energy supplier.
 They come with an in-home display screen to help you visualise your energy usage and support you to reduce your energy consumption.
 Visit Energy Saving Trust's website for more information.

-Social tariffs and energy trusts are unique to your supplier, if you are struggling to pay bills or have utility debts contact your provider.
+Energy trusts are unique to your supplier, if you are struggling to pay bills or have utility debts contact your provider – you can find their contact details on a recent bill or on their website.

 If you're struggling to pay your water bill, you may be entitled to help.